4. Matrix Factorization

 For explicit-feedback recommendation, D2L’s matrix factorization section uses RMSE as the primary evaluation measure:

-RMSE is appropriate for rating prediction, but it is not sufficient for top-
+RMSE is appropriate for rating prediction, but it is not sufficient for top-$n$ recommendation because it does not evaluate rank order.

 4.5 AutoRec for nonlinear rating prediction